 Who?

 Who do you work for?
 Supervisor:

 What kinds of jobs are offered?

 What?

 Your title:

+Pay range:

+Your duties:

+Do your duties change from day-to-day?

+What are the physical requirements of your job?

+What are the mental requirements of your job?

 What do you do during a typical day?

-Do you work by yourself or with other people most of the time?
+Do you work by yourself or with other people most of the

 Are there any unusual demands?

 Is your job dangerous?
 If so, explain.
-What safety preca autions do you take?
+What safety precaut

 What skills are important to your job?

-How do you use reading, writing and computing in you ur job?
+How do you use reading, writing and computing in your j ob?

+vad o

 Where?

 Do you work inside or outside?

+Is your job in a rural or urban area?

 Is it a large or small facility?
 Do you travel?
 If so, where?

 Could you do your job anywhere in the country?

+Could you do your job arrywhere in the country:

 Why?

 Why do you work for your company?
+Why do you work for your company?

-What are the advantages/disadvantages of working in your field?
+What are the advantages/disadvantages of working in yo ur field?

 Advantages Disadvantages

+Advantages Disadvantages

 At what age can you retire?

 Is the job secure for the future?

 Why did you choose this field?

 Why do you think it's a good job?

 Was there an outstanding event at your work that was humorous, dangerous, or rewarding?

 How?

 How did you get your job?

 What education is necessary?

 What will the education cost?

 Where can the education be obtained?

 What special license, examinations, or certificates are required?

-·

 Did you go to school to learn how to do your job?